The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Progress Reporting & Cadence: Understand how you will be kept informed.
 Inquire: “What does your standard project reporting look like?
 Provide a sample weekly status report and describe the cadence of your steering committee and technical workstream meetings.”

 Key Takeaway: A strong delivery methodology provides the guardrails for a successful project.
-A competent partner can demonstrate a repeatable process for managing scope, risk, and communication, ensuring that technical delivery aligns with business expectations, timelines, and budgets.
-Their answers should prove they run projects, not just let them happen.
+A competent partner shows a repeatable process for managing scope, risk, and communication - proof they run projects deliberately rather than letting them happen.

 Actionable Framework: A 10-Point Comparison Table

 Use this table to score potential data engineering partners against the core criteria.
-A vendor’s strength in one area, like AI/ML Readiness, may be offset by a weakness in FinOps, making this balanced assessment crucial.
+A vendor’s strength in one area, like AI/ML readiness, can be offset by a weakness in FinOps, so weigh all ten before you decide.

 | Criterion | Key Evaluation Area | Top-Tier Vendor Evidence | Red Flag |